 If you have had chickenpox in the past, and you haven’t had the shingles vaccine yet, it may be something you want to consider sooner rather than later, especially if you are over 60.
 The older you get, the more likely that the virus can reactivate and cause shingles.

 Shingles in adults over 60 can be much more advanced and take longer to heal.
+Treatment for shingles involves medicines and creams to help stop the viral replication.
+However, it can take weeks to recover.
 That’s why knowing how Medicare will cover the shingles vaccine is important.

 How is the Vaccine for Shingles in Seniors Covered?